 Students undertake clinical placements at health facilities across northern Queensland during their studies.
 Prior to taking professional placements, students must provide evidence of immunity to hepatitis B, MMR, varicellla, and pertussis, and current Provide First Aid and CPR certificates.
+Students must also be fully vaccinated against COVID-19.
 A Suitability Card is required and an Australian Federal Police check may be required; refer to institution.
+Students must complete all professional experience placement requirements by the prescribed deadlines and maintain currency of these requirements in order to stay admitted in the course.

 For additional information about the admissions criteria for JCU and for this course, refer to the JCU website.

-English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C); Mathematical Methods (Units 3 and 4, C); Chemistry (Units 3 and 4, C); Completion of Year 12 or attained age 17 years
+English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C); Completion of Year 12 or attained age 18 years

 For more information about the Student profile, please visit Student profile explained.